NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

   <prefix>-<image1>__<image2>.match

 where the image names are without the directory name and extension.
+See :numref:`jitter_ip` for more information on interest point matches.

 Here it is important to use a lot of match points and a low value for ``--num-lines-per-orientation`` and same for position,